 FALS also may be required to disclose an individual’s personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.

-Some types of personal information may be subject to other privacy-related requirements and policies, which are consistent with Privacy Shield and US-Swiss Safe Harbor.
+Some types of personal information may be subject to other privacy-related requirements and policies, which are consistent with Privacy Shield.
 FALS also complies with all U.S. and U.S. state privacy laws and regulations.